Visual agnosia: Background

 Patient C.K. was born in 1961 in England and emigrated to Canada in 1980.
 In January 1988, C.K. sustained a head injury from a motor vehicle accident while out for a jog.
 Following the accident, C.K. experienced many cognitive issues, mood swings, poor memory, and temper outbursts.
 C.K. also had motor weakness on the left side and a left homonymous hemianopia.
 He recovered well, retaining normal intelligence and normal visual acuity.
 He was able to complete a master's degree in history, later working as a manager at a large corporation.
-Although his recovery was successful in other areas of cognition, C.K. still struggles to make sense of the visual world.
+Although his recovery was successful in other areas of cognition, C.K. reportedly had issues with identifying objects visually.

 Associative visual agnosia

 Magnetic resonance imaging (MRI) showed bilateral thinning of C.K.'s occipital lobe which resulted in associative visual agnosia.
 Patients that have visual agnosia are unable to identify visually presented objects.
 They can identify these objects through other modalities such as touch but if presented visually, they are unable to.
 Associative agnosic patients cannot create a detailed representation of the visual world in their brains, they can only perceive elements of whole objects.
 They also cannot form associations between objects or assign meaning to objects.

 C.K. makes many mistakes when trying to identify objects.
 For example, he called an abacus "skewers on a kebab" and a badminton racquet a "fencer's mask".
 A dart was a "feather duster" and a protractor was mistaken for a "cockpit".
 Despite this impairment in visual object recognition, C.K. retained many abilities such as drawing, visual imagery, and internal imagery.
 As a native of England, he was tasked with drawing England, marking London and where he was born.
 His accurate drawing of England is just one example of his excellent drawing abilities.

 As aforementioned, C.K. is able to identify parts of objects but cannot generate a whole representation.
-It should not be surprising then that his visual imagery for object size, shape, and color is intact.
+His visual imagery for object size, shape, and color remains intact.
 For example, when shown a picture of an animal, he can correctly answer questions such as "are the ears up or down?" and "is the tail long or short?"
 He can correctly identify colors, for example that the inside of a cantaloupe is orange.
 Finally, C.K. can generate internal images and perceive these generated objects.
 For example, Finke, Pinker, and Farah instructed C.K. to imagine a scenario where a 'B' is rotated 90 degrees to the left, a triangle is put below, and the line in the middle is removed.
 C.K. can correctly identify this object as a heart by picturing this transformation in his head.